qzapaia/wapi/README.md

 # WAPI
-WAPI is a middleware for express that make the common tasks in an API (REST, emails, etc .. ) easier
+WAPI is a middleware for express that make the common tasks in an API easier

 <div>
  <a href="https://npmjs.org/package/wapi">